chraibi/ZoteroTidy/README.md

 ## Credits

-Some parts of the merging notebook are adapted from [zotero-cleanup](https://github.com/christianbrodbeck/zotero-cleanup).
+Some parts of the merging function are adapted from [zotero-cleanup](https://github.com/christianbrodbeck/zotero-cleanup).